riboviz/workflows/snakemake/README.md

 ### Conditional behaviour

-For example, for selecting to create index file, bedgraphs, UMI group summary files, to deduplicate or count reads, a response to [Add complex conditional file dependency](https://bitbucket.org/snakemake/snakemake/issues/37/add-complex-conditional-file-dependency) comments:
+For example, for selecting to create index file, bedgraphs, UMI group summary files, to deduplicate or count reads, a response to [Add complex conditional file dependency](https://bitbucket.org/snakemake/snakemake/issues/37/add-complex-conditional-file-dependency) (link now broken) comments:

 > You can put rules in conditional statements.
 These are evaluated before the workflow is executed though, so they cannot be data dependent.